 To work out which one is right for you, you start by defining what type of design work you need.
 Different tools are good at different things.

 You also need to consider how much you want to spend and how often you plan to use the tool (e.g. for one-off vs regular usage, for personal or business / team use).

 There are free or cheap tools in each key area (illustrations, photo editing, publishing).
 It’s usually best to start with these.
-You may find they’re enough to meet most of your graphic design needs.
+You may find they’re enough to meet your graphic design needs.